maxxproff/avrdude-ch341/README.md

 Edit DELAY_US for tune bitbang speed.

+Last stage of linking may be fail (I did it several years ago.
+I'm too lazy to test it right now again).

+I linked with libch341dll_1_modtxt.a and some other dependencies manually.

+You can edit Makefile for clean linking.

 Windows fullspeed SPI (fastSPI) mode available with LibUSB-alternative-driver only,

 but for WCH-driver this mode didn't released (It isn't need for me).